aviratna/ihealth/README.md

 # ihealth
-To monitor health remotely and collect data for better understanding
+To monitor patient health remotely and collect data for better understanding & early detection To connect the Doctors with Patients in remote areas